USEPA/WNTR/documentation/waterquality.rst

 Sources
 ------------
 Sources are required for CHEMICAL water quality analysis.
-Sources can still be defined, but *will not* be used if AGE, TRACE or NONE water quality analysis is selected.
+Sources can still be defined, but *will not* be used if AGE, TRACE, or NONE water quality analysis is selected.
 Sources are added to the water network model using the :class:`~wntr.network.model.WaterNetworkModel.add_source` method.
 Sources include the following information: